rupeshtiwari/rupeshtiwari.github.io/_drafts/azure-service-bus-basics.md

 Every topic has multiple subscription ( up to 2000 )

-For each subsriber copy of the message will
+For each subscriber copy of the message will

-Subcirpt is a virtual queue that holds messages.
+Subscription is a virtual queue that holds messages.

 ![](https://imgur.com/tbUNsP9.png)